zanders3/glwt/README.md

 Status
 ------
 I've only just started this project so we'll see how it goes!
-I hope this will allow me to get more projects started up in OpenGL quicker than ever before.
+I hope this will allow me to get more projects started up in OpenGL quicker than ever before, once I've finished dealing with all of this boilerplate.